infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Operable principle for Android.md

 The example of using `android:accessibilityTraversalBefore` or `android:accessibilityTraversalAfter` attributes is given down below:

-// TO - DO add screenshot of real app and set the attributes
+// TO-DO add screenshot of real app and set the attributes

 _Note 1.
 Always make sure to define `android:accessibilityTraversalBefore` or `android:accessibilityTraversalAfter` attributes ina a way that does not create any loops or traps that will prevent users to interact with all relevant views displayed on the screen._

-//TO-DO check versioning
 _Note 2. _

 Example: